-DURATION OF REGISTRATION OF AN INDUSTRIAL DESIGN
+CHAPTER VI DURATION OF REGISTRATION OF AN INDUSTRIAL DESIGN

-45. Subject to, and without prejudice to the other provisions of this Part, registration of an industrial design shall expire on the completion of five years from the date of receipt of the application for registration.
+Duration of 45.Subject to, and without prejudice to the other provisions of this Part, registration.
+45.Subject to, and without prejudice to the other provisions of this Part, registration of an industrial design shall expire on the completion of five years from the date of receipt of the application for registration.